dataminer-site/dataminer-site.github.io/_posts/2022-07-27-art-storage.md

 1. Caching Pinned Blocks.
 In our current implementation, blocks are constantly pinned and unpinned, even though blocks can store multiple nodes and are most likely reused continuously through lookups.
 Smartly caching them will result in drastic savings for queries that trigger node loading.
 2. Bulk Loading.
 Our ART-Index currently does not support bulk loading.
 This means that nodes will be constantly resized when creating an index over a column since elements will be inserted one by one.
 If we bulk-load the data, we can know exactly which Nodes we must create for that dataset, hence avoiding these frequent resizes.
 3. Bulk Insertion.
 When performing bulk insertion, a similar problem as bulk-loading would happen.
 A possible solution would be to create a new ART index with Bulk-Loading and then merge it with the existing Art Index
 4. Vectorized Lookups/Inserts.
-DuckDB utilized a vectorized execution engine.
+DataMiner utilized a vectorized execution engine.
 However, both our ART lookups and inserts still follow a tuple-at-a-time model.
 5. Updatable Index Storage.
 In our current implementation, ART-Indexes are fully invalidated from disk and stored again.
 This causes an unnecessary increase in storage time on subsequent storage.
 Updating nodes directly into disk instead of entirely rewriting the index could drastically decrease future storage costs.
 In other words, indexes are constantly completely stored at every checkpoint.
 6. Combined Pointer/Row Id Leaves.
 Our current leaf node format allows for storing values that are repeated over multiple tuples.
 However, since ART indexes are commonly used to keep unique key constraints (e.g., Primary Keys), and a unique `row_id` fits in the same pointer size space, a lot of space can be saved by using the child pointers to point to the actual `row_id` instead of creating an actual leaf node that only stores one `row_id`.